 Cell Disruption / Cell Lysis

-- better and more complete cell disruption, result in higher output (~90%) - so much better yields of cell contents.
+- better and more complete cell disruption, results in higher output (~90%) - so much better yields of cell contents.

-- more gentle cell disruption, and usually less heat produced ,so better for when working with sensitive proteins especially and ensuring that intracellular contents are not damaged,
+- more gentle cell disruption, and usually less heat is produced, so better for when working with sensitive proteins especially and ensuring that intracellular contents are not damaged.

 - better at lysing 'tough' cells - the powerful, and controllable, mechanical pressure, our HPH technology is well-matched with organisms such as Bacteria, Yeast, and Fungus, whose tough cell walls need to be broken open.